A-LinCui/A-LinCui.github.io/content/post/architecture-modeling-and-what-it-empowers/index.md

 **TA-GATES: An Encoding Scheme for Neural Network Architectures**

 Even if two operations are of the same type, they have different functionalities according to their architectural context.
 However, plain GATES does not give contextualized embeddings for different operations of the same type.
-To solve this problem, we propose TA-GATES, a follow-up improvement to GATES, that can get contextualized embeddings for different operations (even those of the same type).
+To solve this problem, TA-GATES, a follow-up improvement to GATES, gets contextualized embeddings for different operations (even those of the same type).

 To get a more discriminative encoding, the intuition behind the principled design of TA-GATES is "an architecture not only describes how the data flow and get processed in the forward propagation, but it also decides the learning dynamics of the model."
-Accordingly, we propose to improve GATES from two aspects:
+Accordingly, it improves GATES from two aspects:

 - Analogy to Iterative Parameter Training: Mimicking the architecture training process to encode it by conducting several forward and backward passes on the architecture DAG and updating the operation embedding in each backward pass (as illustrated in Figure 5 (Middle)).